lukso-network/LIPs/LSPs/LSP-4-DigitalAsset-Metadata.md

 ## Simple Summary

-This standard describes a set of [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md) key value stores that describe a digital asset.
+This standard describes a set of [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md) data key value stores that describe a digital asset.

 ## Abstract

-This standard, defines a set of key-value pairs that are useful to describe a digital asset.
+This standard, defines a set of data key-value pairs that are useful to describe a digital asset.

 ## Motivation